yashtyagi04/compressor-head/doc/CONTRIBUTING.md

 git branch -D <your-name-branch>
 git push origin --delete <your-name-branch>
 ```
-Instead of using the last command, you can also run
+Instead of using the last command, you can also run:
 ```bash
 git push origin :<your-name-branch>
 ```